MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-overview.md

 > A Cloud PKI Issuing Certification Authority is required to issue certificates for Intune managed devices.
 Cloud PKI provides a SCEP service that acts as a Certificate Registration Authority.
 The service requests certificates from the Issuing CA on behalf of Intune-managed devices using a SCEP profile.

 1. A device checks in with the Intune service and receives the trusted certificate and SCEP profiles.
-2. Based on the SCEP profile, the device creates a Certificate Signing Request (CSR).
+2. Based on the SCEP profile, the device creates a certificate signing request (CSR).
 The private key is created on the device, and never leaves the device.
-The CSR and the SCEP challenge are sent to the SCEP service (B.2) in the cloud (SCEP URI property in the SCEP profile).
+The CSR and the SCEP challenge are sent to the SCEP service in the cloud (SCEP URI property in the SCEP profile).
 The SCEP challenge is encrypted and signed using the Intune SCEP RA keys.
 3. The SCEP validation service verifies the CSR against the SCEP challenge (*shown as B.3 in diagram*).
 Validation ensures the request comes from an enrolled and managed device.
 It also ensures the Challenge is untampered, and that it matches the expected values from the SCEP profile.
 If any of these checks fail, the certificate request is rejected.
-4. After the CSR is validated, the SCEP validation service, also known as the *Registration Authority*, requests the Issuing CA to sign the CSR (*shown as B.1 in diagram*).
+4. After the CSR is validated, the SCEP validation service, also known as the *registration authority*, requests that the issuing CA sign the CSR (*shown as B.1 in diagram*).
 5. The signed certificate is delivered to the Intune MDM-enrolled device.

  >[!NOTE]
- > The SCEP challenge is encrypted and signed using the Intune SCEP Registration Authority keys.
+ > The SCEP challenge is encrypted and signed using the Intune SCEP registration authority keys.

  ## Licensing requirements

 Microsoft Cloud PKI requires one of the following licenses:
 * Microsoft Intune Suite license
 * Microsoft Cloud PKI standalone Intune add-ons license

+For more information about licensing options, see [Microsoft Intune licensing](../fundamentals/licenses.md).

 ## Role based access control
 The following permissions are available to assign to custom Intune roles.
 These permissions enable users to view and manage CAs in the admin center.